José Gil Alberto Cayetano HUESCA

 My grandfather, known to all as simply “Cayetano” HUESCA, had the cleanest windows in Orizaba, Veracruz.
 That was because when any of his 11 children got into an argument, he would hand them newspapers and instruct them to wash the windows of the family’s hotel.
 With one child working from the inside and the other on the outside, forced to look at each other through those windows, it did not take long before they burst into laughter, forgot their differences, and learned to work together.

 This love for his family, sense of fairness, and strong work ethic permeated Cayetano’s life.
-I never met my grandfather but have felt close to him all my life because, in part of my own father’s deep reverence and esteem for him.
+I never met my grandfather but have felt close to him all my life, in part because of my own father’s deep reverence and esteem for him.
 Cayetano, my abuelito (or grandfather), loved his family deeply and was an honest and hard worker who would have been proud of his children’s deep faith in God, strong family values, character, successes, closeness to and support of their mother and each other.

 José Gil Alberto Cayetano Huesca was one of six children born to José Enrique Florentino Huesca and María de la Luz “Lucecita” Merlo, in Cañada Morelos, Puebla.
-He learned to work with wood from his father, who was a master wood craftsman, and he showed an interest early on in mechanics.
+He learned to work with wood from his father, a master wood craftsman, and he showed an interest early on in mechanics.

 What brought him to Veracruz, I do not know.
 One day, however, needing a cup of coffee and a pan dulce (Mexican sweet bread), he walked into a small bakery-cafe in Orizaba, owned and operated by my great-grandmother, María (Amaro) Perrotin.
 When he left, he had filled not only his stomach but also his heart, having fallen in love with María’s beautiful young daughter, María Angela Catalina Perrotin.
 The two were married shortly afterward in 1908 and had the first of seventeen children in 1909.
-11 of those children would survive into adulthood.
+11 of those children survived into adulthood.

 A humble man, his actions spoke volumes about his life.
-He was first and foremost a devoted husband and father, a devout Catholic, a hard-working railroad worker, a pioneer advocate for the organizing of unions and workers’ rights, and a successful businessman and entrepreneur.
+He was first and foremost a devoted husband and father, a devout Catholic, a hard-working railroad man, a pioneer advocate for the organizing of unions and workers’ rights, and a successful businessman and entrepreneur.
 Perhaps due to his business acumen (he owned two hotels, a casino, a roller skating rink, and a restaurant), six of his eleven children ran their own successful businesses.
 My mother, who never met my Abuelito, or “Grandpa” in Spanish, felt a special kinship with him during her married life, prayerfully believing that he was in Heaven watching over the three babies she had lost.
 (Coincidentally, my mother died 50 years to the day after my Abuelito’s death.)

 Cayetano Huesca worked for the local railroad in Tierra Blanca, Veracruz, on Mexico’s east coast.
 With the demise of the steam engine, there was a lessened need for railroad workers, and the railroad laid off many workers in 1919, Cayetano among them.
 Needing to feed his wife (known as Catalina) and their five children, he moved the family to Orizaba, Veracruz, where he worked for Ferrocarril Mexicano.
 The family lived at 48 Calle Abasolo.